neuefische/web-exercises/sessions/js-objects-and-arrays/objects-and-arrays/README.md

-# Objects and Arrays
+# JS Objects and Arrays: Objects and Arrays

 ## Task

 In this exercise, you will encounter the following tasks:

-- assign a variable to a value of an array with several objects,
+- Assign a variable to a value within an array containing multiple objects.
-- the value can correspond to a simple data type as well as to an array or object.
+- Work with values that may correspond to a simple data type, an array, or an object.

-Please switch to the `index.js` file to start the exercises.
-You will find the exact tasks there.
+Please switch to the `index.js` file to begin the exercises, where you’ll find the specific instructions.

-If you want to check whether you solved the tasks correctly, run `npm run test` and check the test results in the console.
+To check if you’ve solved the tasks correctly, run `npm run test` and review the test results in the console.

 ## Notes

-- You only have to touch the `index.js` file.
+- You only need to touch the `index.js` file.
-- This project is JavaScript only.
+- This project is JavaScript-only.
 Please check the browser console (<kbd>⌥</kbd><kbd>⌘</kbd><kbd>I</kbd>) for the output or run the tests to see the results.
-- This challenge includes **tests** for the first time.
-Instructions on how to execute them can be found below in the third section of "Development".
+- This challenge includes **tests** for the first time, with instructions on running them below in the “Development” section.

 ## Development